hrauds/booking-app-backend/README.md

 `cd [project folder]`

-Locate `application.properties` in the `src/main/resources/`  directory and fill it with the correct database connection data and other necessary configurations.
+Locate `application.properties` in the `src/main/resources/` directory and `docker-compose.yml`.
+Then fill them with the correct database connection information and other necessary configurations.

 Build the project (this will also download the necessary dependencies):